Jubstaaa/TodoApp/README.md

 # TodoApp

-Bu repo JavaScript kursumda hazırlamış olduğum to do uygulamasıdır.
+This repo is the todo application I prepared in my JavaScript course.

 ## Live Preview